-Play it Smart, Alcohol and Pregnancy Don’t Mix
+Play it Safe, Alcohol and Pregnancy Don’t Mix

 NOFAS joins the United States Surgeon General in advising women to abstain from alcohol during pregnancy due to the risk of birth defects.
-As women consider the risk—often for the first time when they are already pregnant—it’s not uncommon to hear mixed messages.
-Below, NOFAS provides a personal perspective, the latest recommendations, and the science-based facts about the risk of drinking alcohol during pregnancy.
+Below, NOFAS provides a personal perspective, the latest recommendations, and the science-based facts about the risk of prenatal alcohol exposure.

-If you have just found out you are pregnant and you have been drinking alcohol, stop drinking now and talk with you doctor.
-Any time during pregnancy that you stop drinking you increase the chance that your baby will not be affected by alcohol.
+If you have just found out you are pregnant and you have been drinking alcohol, stop drinking now and talk with your doctor.
+Any time during pregnancy that you stop drinking you increase the chance that your child will not be affected by alcohol.

 If you are finding it difficult to stop drinking, help is available.
-Visit your doctor to talk about your drinking, or find a professional in your area using the Substance Abuse and Treatment Facility Locator.
-You can also contact NOFAS by email or at (800) 66-NOFAS.
+Visit your doctor to talk about your drinking, or find a professional in your area using the Behavioral Health Treatment Services Locator.
+You can also contact NOFAS.

 What About Light Drinking?